 - More than $5 million in coverage is available.
 Both universal and traditional term policies offer benefits of more than $5 million to customers, higher than you’ll see with many of its competitors.

 - All non-permanent plans can convert.
-You have until age 65 or the end of the term, whichever is sooner, to convert any non-permanent plans.
+You have until age 65 or the end of the term, whichever is sooner, to convert any non-permanent plan to a permanent policy.

 - Coverage in as little as 10 minutes.
-The ExpressTerm option can be applied for online and establishes coverage in mere minutes for those who qualify.
+The ExpressTerm option offers an online application and extends coverage in minutes to those who qualify.

 - AAA membership not required.
 Though it’s part of the same family, AAA Life Insurance doesn’t require a AAA membership for its life insurance plans.
 Accident insurance does require membership to qualify, however.

-- Online application unavailable for all plans.
-Six of the seven plans offered require you to apply over the phone or by mail rather than online.
+- Only one plan offers online application.
+Six of the seven plans AAA offers require you to apply over the phone or by mail rather than online.

-- Physical exam may be necessary for many plans.
-Four of the seven plans offered may require a simple physical exam, and six of the seven require you to answer questions about your health.
+- Physical exam may be required for most plans.
+Six of the seven plans offered may require a simple physical exam, and a simple health questionnaire.

-- No living benefit for Guaranteed Issue plan.
-Though you can receive coverage right away, you won’t be eligible for a living benefit if you’re diagnosed with a terminal illness after securing the plan.
-Coverage is also limited in the first two years, and a covered non-accidental death would result in a payout equal to 130% of the premiums you paid rather than the total benefit amount.
+- Guaranteed issue plan is restricted.
+Though you can receive immediate coverage, you won’t be eligible for a living benefit if you’re diagnosed with a terminal illness.
+And your coverage is limited in the first two years, such as a non-accidental death resulting in a payout less than the total benefit amount.

 AAA reviews and complaints